 Chapter 18 - Sneak Peek Excerpt

 Finally, I studied a third book, Never Split the Difference, written by a successful FBI negotiator.
-Its contents gave me new and additional practical tools for my negotiating toolkit.
+Its contents gave me several new and additional practical tools for my negotiating toolkit.
 All of them have proven helpful.

 I’ll go out on a limb and say that no other business skill will impact your bottom line as much as the skill of negotiation.
-I highly recommend investing as much effort as possible into studying about and practicing negotiation in all aspects of your career.
+I highly recommend investing as much effort as possible into studying and practicing negotiation in all aspects of your career.

 Now let’s return to the story of my negotiation with EA’s Vance Cook and see how things played out.

 This was a delicate time, because I was far from the only fish in the sea.
-Although the interviewing teams had preferred me among the finalists, at this early stage of the game there was minimal investment of time, energy, or emotion into my candidacy.
+Although the interviewing teams had preferred me among the finalists, at this early stage of the game there was minimal investment of time, energy, or emotion in my candidacy.
 I needed to step very carefully in order to preserve any initial trust and build this budding relationship.
 But I also needed to lean EA gently towards meeting the objectives which were important to me.